-Medication at school - The nurse must have an authorization form for each student who takes prescription or over-the-counter medication at school.
+- 1. Medication at school The nurse must have an authorization form for each student who takes prescription or over-the-counter medication at school.
 Once completed, the over-the-counter form will be active for the entire school year.
 For prescription medication, the completed form must accompany the prescribed medication.
 Students should never be sent to school with medication without first consulting with the nurse and having the appropriate form completed.
 Students should not carry any medications (prescribed or over-the-counter) on their person while at school.
-All medication should be dispensed by the school nurse.
+All medication should be dispensed by the school nurse. - 2.
+Student Illness Sick students who are contagious must not be sent to school.
+When a student becomes ill at school, the parent must arrange

-- Student Illness Sick students who are contagious must not be sent to school.
-When a student becomes ill at school, the parent must arrange for the student to be taken home.
-Students must be fever free without fever reducing medications and/or have no vomiting for 24 hours before returning to school. - 3.
-Head Lice Students can return to school after 1 treatment with anti-lice shampoo.
-A child with nits doesn't need to miss any school.
-Nits do not spread to others, nor do they cause lice in others (per the American Academy of Pediatrics @ healthychildren.org). - Pink Eye (conjunctivitis) Antibiotic eye drops should be used for 24 hours before returning to school. (per the American Academy of Pediatrics @ healthychildren.org). - Strep Throat Students with Strep throat need to be fever free & taking an antibiotic for at least 12 hours before returning to school. (per the American Academy of Pediatrics @ healthychildren.org). - Current Medical Problems If your child has asthma, food allergies, seizures, or any other medical problem, please fill out the applicable form(s) and email it or turn it in to the school nurse.
+- for the student to be taken home.
+Students must be fever free and/or have no vomiting for 24 hours before returning to school. - Head Lice Students discovered to contain head lice or nits are required to remain at home during treatment and must be cleared by the school nurse before returning to class.
+We exercise a "no nit" policy at ACA. - 4.
+Pink Eye (conjunctivitis) Students may return to school after 12 hours of prescribed medication. - 5.
+Strep Throat Students may return to school after prescription medication has been taken for 12-24 hours and the student is fever free (without the aid of fever medication) for 24 hours. - 6.
+Current Medical Problems If your child has asthma, food allergies, seizures, or any other medical problem, please fill out the applicable form and turn it in to the front office.
 This will ensure that your child gets the proper treatment in case of an emergency.

-Forms are available on our webpage at www.acacademy.com under the Parent Resources tab -> Nurse's Corner.
+Forms are available in the front office or on our webpage at www.acacademy.com under the Parent Resources tab -> Nurse's Corner.